 Foraging mushroom is a satisfying feeling but it can be a bit daunting too as we don't know what is safe to eat.
 This time, we were looking for chanterelles and porcini (boletus).

-I went on a mushroom hunt with my mother, in a damp forest, wearing rain pants and waterproof boots.
-I could literally roll in the moss without getting wet.
-I kind of did it, when I tried photographing tiny mushrooms of some sort.
-We were looking for chanterelles and boletus.
-Boletus was a totally new thing for us, as we think picking other mushrooms than chanterelles pretty high risk.
-After assessing the risk and finding out that it’s actually just one mushroom the boletus can look like, and that’s not even poisonous (just not good).
-And yes – we found both chanterelles and boletus!
+Porcini was a totally new thing for us, as we think picking other mushrooms than chanterelles pretty high risk.
+After assessing the risk and finding out that it's actually just one mushroom the porcini can look like, and that's not even poisonous (just not good).
+And yes - we found both chanterelles and porcini!

-You can really use whatever mushroom you feel like, but chanterelles and boletus are excellent choices!
-If you can only find regular champignons, I’m sure that will be good too.
+You can really use whatever mushroom you feel like for this mushroom ravioli recipe, but chanterelles and porcini are excellent choices!
+If you can only find regular white button mushroom or cremini, I'm sure that will be good too.
 Let me know if you try it!

 Tips to keep in mind when not using a pasta maker:

 - Olive oil - makes it easier to roll out by hand